 Despite the well-known risks, many drivers still engage in this dangerous behavior.
 In doing so, they put themselves and others in harm’s way.

-While the enactment of Washington’s distracted driving law resulted in an approximately 25 percent reduction in distracted driving fatalities in 2018, preliminary data from the Washington Traffic Safety Commission show a slight rise in 2019.
+While the enactment of Washington’s distracted driving law resulted in an approximately 25 percent reduction in distracted driving fatalities , preliminary data from the Washington Traffic Safety Commission show a slight rise .
 As such, distracted driving accidents are still far too common.

 With this in mind, all drivers need to be aware of the risks, and drivers and passengers alike should know how to spot the warning signs of a distracted driver.
 Texting while driving is like having a drunk driver on the roadway!
 If you or a loved one was injured or a family member was killed in an auto accident with a distracted driver, call Fuller & Fuller at (800) 570-4878 today.